amanrai31/randomNotes/README.md

 2. use as database (sutable for real time processing and storage)
 3. use as message broker (for real time messaging needs)

+Redis uses Hash table which has time complexcity of O(1), if you search value using key.
+Redis also use single threded event loop model